Info Image One

 Setup Multifactor Authentication

 The best way to protect your account in case of a password breach is a second factor.
-Psono supports currently Google Auhenticator (and all compatible apps e.g. Authy) and YubiKey OTP which can be used in conjunction for three factor authentication.
+Psono currently supports Google Authenticator (and all compatible apps e.g. Quant or Authy) and YubiKey OTP which can be used in conjunction for three-factor authentication.

 Info Image One